LATEST TRAVEL NEWS AND UPDATES

 In the event of a flight being Cancelled or Diverted as a result of adverse weather conditions, the airline will offer the Passenger a choice between making an alternative reservation within the validity of the ticket subject to availability or a refund.

-The Airlink Revenue Control office needs to be contacted for Refund Authority Waivers for a full refund less the administration fee.
+The Airlink Reservations Support desk needs to be contacted for Refund Authority Waivers for a full refund less the administration fee.
 The standard Airlink Refund administration fee of ZAR440.00 (four hundred and forty Rand) plus 15% VAT is applicable.

 Changes in the weather (head or tail winds, heat, rain, cyclones etc.) that limits the Airline to carry fewer Passengers than planned due to the weight restrictions imposed on the aircraft.